 Like Americanah's Ifemelu, I felt 'properly' Black for the first time when I moved to Europe.
 Your physical appearance and ways of socialisation can mark you as having roots some where 'very foreign' to Germany.
 And this can lead to one of these three dating reactions:

-1. Some people just don't care where you are from (or if you hardly speak German) - if you know, you know.
-But these are rare species.
+1. Some people just don't care where you are from (or if you hardly speak German) ... after all "if you know, you know!" as the saying goes.
+But people that think like this are rare species.

 2. You will be met by "overthinkers" who cannot make up their minds about becoming exclusive with you.
 Carrying the extra-baggage of cultural differences into an intimate relationship will, for some, eventually prove too heavy a burden to bear.